-Claire’s writing has appeared in The New York Times, The Globe and Mail, Los Angeles Review of Books and Salon.
+Claire’s writing has appeared in The New York Times, The Globe and Mail, Lenny Letter, and Salon.
 She is a staff writer at The Millions.
 See the other writing section of this website for more.
 She lives in Toronto.

 When I was young I read The Clan of the Cave Bear and watched “Quest for Fire,” but Neanderthals felt as distant as dinosaurs.
 In school I was taught Neanderthals were an evolutionary step between the apes and us—hairy, primitive knuckle-draggers.

 In 2010, a team sequenced a first draft of the Neanderthal genome and made an extraordinary discovery.
 Modern humans of European and Asian descent have inherited between 1-4% of their DNA from Neanderthals.
 Most scientists agree this is evidence of interbreeding between the two groups.
 Rather than a more evolved version of Neanderthals, we are close cousins.

 But we think of ourselves as the ones who drove the Neanderthals to extinction, rather than having sex with them.
 So how did modern humans and Neanderthals make contact?
 We can’t know the answer, but a novelist should take on the risk involved in imagining one.

 I worked with experts and used the new science of Neanderthals like a set of rules, or creative constraints, to build the story.
 My experience living and working in the outdoors gave me some insight into how surviving in the wild might have felt more than 40,000 years ago.